Get us in your inbox

 Advertising

-Top kids activities in Atlanta
+Things to do with kids in Atlanta

 Advertising

-Looking for a floral fix?
+Looking for a floral wonderland?
 The Atlanta Botanical Garden will do the trick.
 Prepare for dazzling displays that'll put you in touch with nature without leaving the city.
 If you're hesitant to bring the little ones, don't be discouraged: The Lou Glenn Children's Garden, chock-full of climbing nets, a water painting wall and a super-cool treehouse, will keep kids occupied all afternoon long.

 Advertising